porsager/ey/README.md

-# 🐭 Ey - How can i serve you?
+# Ey 🐭 How can i serve you?

 The fastest, zero dependency and smallest express style node router.